-Students under a general Non-degree Seeking Status may take a maximum of nine credits hours at WIU.
+Students under a general Non-degree Seeking Status may take a maximum of nine credit hours at WIU.
 Non-degree seeking students are not eligible to receive most types of financial aid or veterans benefits.
 This classification is not available for international students on WIU-issued student visas.
-Although documentation of previous coursework is not usually required for admission under this status, the University reserves the right to make such a request.
-It is the student's responsibility to ensure eligibility, including English proficiency, for the courses in which enrolled
+Although, official documentation of previous coursework is not required for admission under this status, applicants must submit an unofficial transcript or academic history verifying course prerequisite requirements have been met.